Azure-Samples/angular-cosmosdb/TUTORIAL.md

 ng g c heroes --flat
 ```

-1. Copy this code into `heroes.component.html`
+1. Copy this code into `hero-list.component.html`

 1. Copy the styles.scss code

-1. Copy this code into `heroes.component.ts`
+1. Copy this code into `hero-list.component.ts`

 1. Add the hero component's selector to the `app.component.ts`